gillettmi/FTP_Pull/README.md

 This is a program written in Python3 that searches for files on a FTP site with a given extension and downloads them to a local folder.
 This program uses ftplib to access the server as well as logging to save a program log.

 # Dependencies
 This program relies on tqdm to work and show the progress of the downloading files.
-Run 'pip install tqdm' using your computer's terminal to install it.
+Run `pip install tqdm` using your computer's terminal to install it.

 # How-To
 To use the program properly, you'll need to provide it with a few variables.
 Here's what you can change: